 Victorian Certificate of Education (VCE) – Our College offers a wide selection of studies within the VCE and it is the suggested program for those looking to undertake university studies and employment within Australia.

 Vocational Education and Training (VET) – Enables students to gain valuable, practical skills in a specific industry while undertaking VCE/ VM.
 Some units run in house with others taking place across a cluster of local schools.

-Further details on Senior and VET subject selections/ course information can be found below.
+Further details regarding senior subject selection and course information can be found below.

 Alternatively, senior students may choose to join our worldwide International Baccalaureate (IB) Diploma Program below.

 We are a proud international school, authorised to offer the worldwide recognized IBDP as an alternative to VCE.
 The IB focuses on creating global thinking, inquisitive citizens.